leonmavr/chip-8/README.md

 ### 2.1 Compilation

 You'll need a Linux computer with a compiler that supports C++17 and `make` installed.
-This project has no third-party dependencies and renders on the terminal.
+This project has no required third-party dependencies and renders on the terminal.
 To compile:
 ```
 make